Neural-Augmented Kelvinlet for Real-Time Soft Tissue Deformation Modeling: Introduction

-Recent advances in deep learning have enabled efficient, data-driven approximations of soft tissue deformations.
-CNNs, GNNs, and Transformers \cite{pfaff2021learning} can learn complex deformation patterns from simulations or real-world data, enabling real-time tissue simulation.
-However, they face two key limitations: 1) poor generalization to unseen force distributions and boundary conditions, leading to unreliable extrapolation, and 2) the risk of producing physically implausible deformations, particularly when trained on limited datasets.
+Recent advances in deep learning and neural operators have enabled fully data-driven methods that approximate soft tissue deformations with a single forward pass of a learned model.
+Convolutional neural networks (CNNs), graph neural networks (GNNs), and Transformers \cite{wu2020leveraging,wu2021learning,pfaff2021learning} have demonstrated the ability to capture complex deformation patterns from simulated or real-world data, enabling real-time tissue simulation.
+Despite these advances, fully data-driven approaches face two fundamental limitations: (a) limited generalization to unseen force distributions and boundary conditions, which results in unreliable extrapolation, and (b) a tendency to produce physically inconsistent deformations, particularly when trained on datasets of limited size or diversity.
+These shortcomings highlight the need for hybrid approaches that combine the expressiveness of neural models with the robustness of physics-based priors.

-To overcome these limitations, physics-informed machine learning integrates fundamental physical laws into neural network training, offering a promising approach to improving accuracy and generalization.
-Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics} enforce differential equations via soft constraints, while hybrid methods like differentiable FEM solvers \cite{um2020solver} and coarse-to-fine neural surrogates \cite{kropfl2022neural} aim to balance accuracy and efficiency.
-However, these approaches are computationally demanding, particularly for large soft-tissue meshes, and require careful consideration of numerical stability and differentiability.
+To address these challenges, considerable efforts have focused on integrating physics priors into data-driven machine learning models \cite{karniadakis2021physics}.
+Broadly, these methods make learning algorithms physics-informed by introducing: (a) observational biases, such as data augmentations that embed physical constraints; (b) inductive biases in the model architecture, for example, using group-invariant or equivariant neural networks \cite{bronstein2017geometric}; and (c) learning biases through the design of loss functions that explicitly enforce physical laws.
+Despite this progress, achieving the necessary low latency for real-time simulation while maintaining a high-performing physics-informed model with appropriately chosen biases remains a challenging and largely open problem.

+\textbf{In this paper}, we model soft tissue using a volumetric mesh and address the problem of predicting the displacement of the entire mesh given the observed displacements at a limited set of interaction points on its surface.
+This is analogous to determining how the entire soft tissue will deform when graspers engage multiple surface locations and are moved to specified target positions.
+While several prior studies have explored similar setup and demonstrated that neural networks can approximate the solutions produced by high-fidelity physics-based solvers such as FEM \cite{pfeiffer2019learning}, these approaches often lack strong physical priors and can suffer from reduced generalization and physical inconsistency.
+To overcome these limitations, we propose a physics-informed neural framework that integrates analytical elastic priors to enhance both accuracy and physical plausibility.